Why the choice matters

 • Real-time logs or analytics

-Matching features to your application avoids overpaying for unused extras or missing critical functions.
+Matching features to the application avoids overpaying for unused extras or missing critical functions.

 Pricing and contracts